 Thompson already showed flashes of quality that could make him a cut-price keeper next season, with back-to-back scores of 53 after a fortnight in the NRL, and an impressive 66 points in 69 minutes in his last game of the year.

-That final performance against minor premiers Penrith featured a season-high six tackle breaks and 173 metres, and if he can produce more of that sort of form next year he could prove to be a bargain.
+That final performance against minor premiers Penrith featured a season-high six tackle breaks and 173 metres, and if he can produce more of that sort of form when he returns from injury he could prove to be a bargain.

 Bulldogs 2021 NRL Fantasy player prices